middlebury/college-handbook/content/i-policies-for-all/non-discrim-policies/b-1-b-2-2020-tix-investigation-resolutions-procedure.md

 **A. DEFINITIONS**

-**1.** **Complainant**
+**1.** **Reporting Individual**

-A complainant is an individual who is reported to have experienced conduct that could constitute Prohibited Conduct, regardless of whether the individual makes a report or seeks disciplinary action
+Reporting Individual means an individual who is reported to have experienced conduct that could constitute Prohibited Conduct, regardless of whether the individual makes a report or seeks disciplinary action.
+“Reporting Individual” has the same meaning as “Complainant” as that term is used in the 2020 regulations; the terms “Complainant” and “Reporting Individual” may be used interchangeably for the purposes of this Procedure.

 **2.** **Respondent**

-A respondent is an individual who has been reported to have engaged in conduct that could constitute Prohibited Conduct and whose alleged conduct is being investigated to determine if it is in violation of Middlebury’s policies.
+A Respondent is an individual who has been reported to have engaged in conduct that could constitute Prohibited Conduct and whose alleged conduct is being investigated to determine if it is in violation of Middlebury’s policies.

 **3.** **Report**